kent-map/kent/19c/19c-cowden-clarke-biography.md

 However, not all Mary’s recollections of Kent are tinged by transport delays and disasters.
 A holiday at a farmhouse near Tunbridge was recalled fondly:
 <br><br>
 'Delightful were those early mornings when I was despatched to another farm about half a mile off, that I might drink new milk from the cow, after a walk through green lanes before breakfast.
-In those matutinal walks I was invariably accompanied by a kitten, who had taken a fancy to me, or perhaps knew that she was to have a saucer of milk given to her when we arrived. ..
+In those matutinal walks I was invariably accompanied by a kitten, who had taken a fancy to me, or perhaps knew that she was to have a saucer of milk given to her when we arrived ...
 Nutting and blackberrying for hours of an afternoon were delights to me.
 Glorious were those baking days, when feasts of new-made bread, a Kentish delicacy called ‘huffkins’ – a sort of muffin plentifully buttered and eaten hot, - and a superb pork pie, containing alternate layers of potato, sage and dairy-fed pork formed the delicious periodically-appointed cates.’[^ref3]
 <param ve-image url="https://commons.wikimedia.org/wiki/File:%27Blackberries%27_by_John_F._Francis.jpg" label="Blackberries" attribution="John F. Francis, Public domain, via Wikimedia Commons">
 <param ve-map center="Q665489" zoom="10">

 Mary married childhood friend Charles Cowden Clarke, who was also a Shakespearian scholar.
 Charles, whose father had taught John Keats, spent some of his youth in Kent after his father's retirement.
-Charles recalled bumping into Samuel Taylor Coleridge on the East Cliff at Ramsgate, who for an hour and a half 'gave utterance to some of the grandest thoughts [Clarke] ever heard from the mouth of man' (Clarke and Clarke, 31).
+Charles recalled bumping into Samuel Taylor Coleridge on the East Cliff at Ramsgate, who for an hour and a half 'gave utterance to some of the grandest thoughts [Clarke] ever heard from the mouth of man'.[^ref4]
 <param ve-image url="https://stor.artstor.org/stor/47ed345c-3d26-4e7f-a46e-3bdc267e68f4" label="Ramsgate, East Cliff Promenade" attribution="Kent Maps Online Collection">
 <param ve-map center="Q736439" zoom="10">